We will be following state and county guidelines at the time of the event regarding Covid-19 precautions for large groups.

 The performance starts at 8:00 p.m. and will last approximately 2 hours, concluding at about 10:00 p.m.

 Following the performance, how do we return to our car?

 The musical Footloose is based on and closely follows the 1984 film.
-The 1984 film received a PG rating, and the 2011 film version received a PG-13 rating.
+The 1984 film received a PG rating (just after PG-13 became an option) and the 2011 film version received a PG-13 rating.
 The dialogue contains a few mild expletives, such as “damn,” “hell,” “shit,” and “ass” but no so-called “f-bombs.”
-There are about 6 “vain references to deity,” such as “Oh God,” “Oh my God,” and “Thank God” but neither “Jesus” nor “Christ” are used as exclamations.
-There is also some mild innuendo in lines and lyrics, The 1984 PG film, rather than the 2011 PG-13 film, is the closest match of the material in the musical version and the one parents would want to look at in deciding whether to bring their children or youth.
+There are half a dozen so-called “vain references to deity,” such as “Oh God,” “Oh my God,” and “Thank God” but neither “Jesus” nor “Christ” are used as exclamations.
+There is also some mild innuendo in lines and lyrics such as “party in their pants” and “you make him horny.”
+The 1984 PG film, rather than the 2011 PG-13 film, is the closest match of the material in the musical version and the one that parents would want to look at in deciding whether to bring their children or youth.